By the time students reach middle school, they have had lots of writing experience.

 16. Write about a situation that you weren’t looking forward to but ended up enjoying.

-17. Retell a special moment between you and your pet.
+17. Retell a special moment between you and a relative.

 18. Share what you and your family normally do during the weekends.